Begin of page section:

 End of this page section.
 Go to overview of page sections

-The basic hypothesis of this project is that the phenomenological conceptuality has the theoretical resources to reconceptualize this question, criticize the standard response, and propose a non-skeptical alternative.
+The basic hypothesis of this project is that the phenomenological conceptuality first developed by Edmund Husserl at the beginning of the 20th century has the theoretical resources to reconceptualize this question, criticize the standard response, and propose a non-skeptical alternative.
 This shall be done in three steps.
-First, I will develop the relevant concepts of Husserl’s method of genetic phenomenology and justify its application to formal logic.
-Second, I will apply this method to a decisive historical case for the constitution of modern logic, namely Frege’s theory of concepts.
-Third, I will conclude that, although the historicity of a formal science like logic cannot be denied, it does not represent a threat to its objectivity.
+First, I will develop the relevant concepts of Husserl’s so-called method of genetic phenomenology and justify its application to formal logic.
+Second, I will apply this method to reinterpret a historical case that has been decisive for the transformation of modern logic, namely Gottlob Frege’s theory of concepts.
+Third, I conclude that the historicity of a formal science like logic does not represent – if correctly interpreted - a threat to its objectivity, as it is rather an internal episode to the unfolding of rationality itself.

 Duration01.09.2025 - 31.08.2028